 Role of the External Moderator

 External Moderator – regulate the processes in member organisations.
-Their main role is to assess that the organization (MIP) is delivering all that they promised to do in brochures, student handbooks or member publications.
-They act as resources for their organization, advising, liaising, interpreting, if necessary, and helping to uphold both the HIPC and UKCP policies for the organization (MIP).
+Their main role is to assess that MIP is delivering all that they promised to do in brochures, student handbooks or member publications.
+They act as resources for their organization, advising, liaising, interpreting, if necessary, and helping to uphold both the HIPC and UKCP policies.

-They do not represent their own views but they are essentially liaise between the organizational member (MIP) and UKCP and HIPC and they may interpret UKCP and HIPC explicit expectations for the organization.
+They do not represent their own views but essentially liaise between the organisational member (MIP) and UKCP and HIPC.
+They may interpret UKCP and HIPC explicit expectations for the organisation.